 MWA: Michigan Works!
-Southeast, along with the MWAs in WIOA Planning Regions 6 and 10, have a long history of working together to implement regional industry sector initiatives.
+Southeast, along with the MWAs in WIOA Planning Regions 6, 7 and 10, have a long history of working together to implement regional industry sector initiatives.
 These have included sector initiatives in Health Care, Technology, Advanced Manufacturing and Hospitality.
-MWSE is currently actively involved in several multi-WIOA region sector initiatives including the Advance Michigan Defense Collaborative and the Michigan Academy for Green Mobility Alliance.
+MWSE is currently actively involved in several multi-WIOA region sector initiatives including the Health Careers Alliance, the Advance Michigan Defense Collaborative and the Michigan Alliance for Greater Mobility Alliance (MAGMA).